-Grant Size: Grant award sizes vary by project type and should not exceed \$500,000.
-Please review the project type descriptions and discuss any variance for your proposal with program contacts.
-Approximately \$2 million in total funding is available in 2023.
+Grant Size: Maximum grant award sizes for the three project types are: Feasibility: \$150,000; Pilot: \$300,000; Scaling: \$500,000.
+Please review the project type descriptions and discuss any variance for your proposal with the program contact.
+Approximately \$2 million is available in 2024.

-Existing Grantees: Current grantees can apply for funding for a new project proposal.
-If you wish to apply for additional funding for an ongoing project, please discuss your approach with the IFNF program contacts listed on page 8 before submitting an application.
-In general, requests for additional funding for an ongoing project should advance your work to a new Project Type (e.g., if you already received a Feasibility grant, you could apply for a Pilot grant this round).
+Existing Grantees: Current grantees may apply for funding for a new project proposal.
+If you wish to apply for additional funding for an ongoing project, please discuss your approach with the IFNF program contact listed on page 8 before applying.
+In general, requests for additional funding for an ongoing project should advance your work to a new Project Type (e.g., if you received a Feasibility grant, you could apply for a Pilot grant this round).